snotskie/ttrpg/site/src/index.md

     - spend $5$ unspent Blessings to gain your fourth Ability
     - spend $10$ unspent Blessings to gain your fifth Ability by creating one of your own and gaining it, within reason

-**Blessed by Luck:** Once per scene, when you fail a Check, you may spend $3$ Blessings, using the newer result instead.
+**Blessed by Luck:** Once per scene, when you fail a Check, you may spend $3$ Blessings to attempt the Check again, using the newer result instead.

 **Blessed by Friendship:** Once per scene, you may spend a Blessing to help another character no matter the distance between you.

-**Blessed by Action:** Once per scene, when you succeed a Check by $5$ or more, each character that witnessed the success gains a Blessing.
+**Blessed by Action:** Once per scene, when you succeed a Check by $5$ or more, each character that witnessed the success gains a Blessing, including yourself.

 **Blessed by Circumstance:** During a Contest involving three or more characters, you may spend $3$ Blessings to swap the results of two characters’ rolls.

 **Blessed by Voices:** Once per scene, you may spend $2$ Blessings to learn more about a character, place, or fact than would normally be possible.
-Then, perform a Warry Check to prevent consequences from gaining this knowledge.

 **Blessed by Family:** You may spend $2$ Blessings to attack recklessly, using Home for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.